canonical/launchpad-manual/docs/user/how-to/index.rst

 =============

 Launchpad supports a wide range of workflows - from managing accounts and hosting code, to building packages and tracking bugs.
-The guides in this section provide step-by-step instructions for specific tasks.
+This section provides step-by-step instructions for specific tasks.

 Manage your account and access
 ------------------------------